 Have vaginal bleeding but don't know why

 Are pregnant or breastfeeding

 Your doctor may also recommend that you use a lubricant during sex.

-In addition to other treatments, a good skin care regimen can help hydrate your vaginal tissues, just as it can help dry skin on other areas of your body.
-Lotions that you use on your skin are too harsh to use on vaginal tissue, so make sure you are using a moisturizer formulated specifically for vaginal tissue.
-You can also try coconut oil, Aquaphor, or Vaseline.
+In addition to other treatments, a good skin care regimen can help hydrate your vulvar tissues, just as it can help dry skin on other areas of your body.
+Lotions that you use on your skin are too harsh to use on vulvar tissue, so make sure you are using a moisturizer specifically formulated for intimate skin.

-Stay away from potential vaginal irritants, such as pads for urinary incontinence.
-These pads can inflame skin, as can scented detergents and certain underwear fabrics.
+Stay away from potential vaginal irritants, some scented pads may cause irritation as can scented detergents and certain underwear fabrics.
 Generally, cotton underwear is the best choice to wear on a regular basis.